psmyth94/biosets/README.md

 # BioSets: Dataset Creation for Biological Research

+## Important Note

-🧬 BioSets is a specialized library built on top of the `datasets` library, designed to facilitate the loading, manipulation, and processing of biological datasets for machine learning purposes.
-It supports various types of biological data, including omics datasets such as genomics, transcriptomics, proteomics, and metabolomics, as well as other types of tabular biological data.
-This library is intended to provide users with an efficient way to work with biological data in their machine learning pipelines.
+BioSets is a library built on top of the `datasets` library for loading, manipulating, and processing biological datasets for machine learning purposes.
+It supports genomics, transcriptomics, proteomics, metabolomics, and other types of biological data.

 ## Overview

 This repository contains tools and documentation for creating biological datasets using BioSets.
-The library provides capabilities for loading biological data from local files, creating custom datasets, and handling large volumes of biological information with ease.
-BioSets is particularly useful for researchers and data scientists working in fields such as bioinformatics, systems biology, and biotechnology.
+The library loads biological data from local files, creates custom datasets, and handles large volumes of biological information.
+BioSets is intended for researchers and data scientists in bioinformatics, systems biology, and biotechnology.

-BioSets is geared towards accelerating the loading and processing of high-dimensional data, which many machine learning libraries lack.
-This is achieved through efficient handling of both sample metadata and feature metadata, enabling users to build modular and high-performance data processing pipelines.
+BioSets loads and processes high-dimensional data, including sample metadata and feature metadata, to support modular data processing pipelines.

 ## Features

-🧬 **Loading sample metadata and feature metadata**: BioSets provides the unique capability to load both sample metadata and feature metadata, facilitating modular downstream analysis pipelines.
-This ensures that users can easily manage and access detailed information about each sample and feature, improving the interpretability and flexibility of their datasets.
+🧬 **Loading sample metadata and feature metadata**: BioSets loads both sample metadata and feature metadata.

-🧬 **Support for various biological data types**: BioSets includes predefined classes for different biological data types, such as genomic variants, gene expression data, clinical trial data, and OTU tables.
+🧬 **Support for various biological data types**: Includes predefined classes for genomic variants, gene expression data, clinical trial data, and OTU tables.

-🧬 **Automatic Sample/Batch Detection**: BioSets can automatically detect sample and batch information from the loaded data, making it easier to handle batch effects and other confounding factors in downstream analyses.
+🧬 **Automatic Sample/Batch Detection**: Automatically detects sample and batch information from the loaded data to handle batch effects and confounding factors.

-🧬 **Custom dataset creation**: Create tailored datasets with custom features, metadata, and labels.
+🧬 **Custom dataset creation**: Create custom datasets with specific features, metadata, and labels.

-🧬 **Integration with datasets library**: BioSets builds on the functionality provided by the `datasets` library.
-For general-purpose dataset operations, users can refer to the `datasets` library documentation.
-If you do not use any of the `biosets.list_experiments()`, then it will simply act like Huggingface's `datasets` library.
+🧬 **Integration with datasets library**: BioSets builds on the `datasets` library's functionality.
+Without `biosets.list_experiments()`, it acts like Huggingface's `datasets` library.

 ## Getting Started

-To use the BioSets library, you'll need to clone the repository and install the necessary dependencies.
-After setting up your environment, you can create your own dataset by following the steps below.
+To use the BioSets library, clone the repository and install the necessary dependencies.
+After setting up your environment, create your dataset by following the steps below.

 ### Installation

-You can install BioSets using pip:
+Install BioSets using pip:

 ```bash
 pip install biosets